Brand Messaging: How to Create an Intentional and Strategic Communication for Your Brand

 5. Define terms that will be used

 An important mechanism for brand messaging is the choice of terms.
-Some are strategic and help brands to transmit their value proposition more clearly, facilitating understanding.
+Some are strategic and help brands transmit their value proposition more clearly, facilitating understanding.

 At this stage, the company must already have its value proposition defined, which will allow it to know precisely what it will bring to the public.
 When it comes to determining the terms, it’s necessary to perform a simple reflection exercise on which words generate a quick association with what the company sells.